adventuremomblog

 How Long Does the Tanking Float Trip Take on the North Platte River?

-The float trip can take 1.5 hours to 2 hours depending on the water levels of the river.
+The float trip can take 1.5- 2 hours depending on the river water levels.

-The paddles come in handy especially if you get stuck on a sand bar or close to the weedy banks.
+The paddles help if your tank gets stuck on a sand bar or comes too close to the weedy banks.

 tanking together on North Platte River in Nebraska